Irrational-Encoding-Wizardry/guide.encode.moe/encoding/resampling.md

 pick the closest pixel and
 be done with it—in that it instead merges adjacent pixels together.
+(This is because generally,
+filter kernels are widened
+in proportion to the scaling factor when downscaling, which, in effect, applies a [low-pass filter][] that serves to prevent aliasing.)
 Unlike most other filters, however, it averages them evenly instead of giving the central ones more weight.